google/clusterfuzz/docs/setting-up-fuzzing/heartbleed_example.md

 ## Prerequisites

+We assume you are using a Linux bot.
 See the [compiler section] in the libFuzzer and AFL documentation for how to get a working compiler for following along with the examples below.
+Make sure to set `CC` and `CXX`.

 [Heartbleed]: https://en.wikipedia.org/wiki/Heartbleed
 [Getting Started]: {{ site.baseurl }}/getting-started/